-Join Derrick Story for an in-depth discussion in this video Uploading pictures directly to Lightroom, part of Managing Your Mobile Photos.
+Join Derrick Story for an in-depth discussion in this video Uploading pictures directly to Lightroom, part of Mobile Photography: Image Management.

 A lot of photographers enjoy using Lightroom for their DSLR work.
 It's a great application for both organizing and for image editing.
 It's also a good application for your mobile phone photos, and I'm going to show you a little bit about how that works right now.
 I have an iPhone plugged in to the computer and I have Lightroom loaded, and I have a few of my mobile phones already in the Lightroom catalog.
 I did that ahead of time because I want you to see some of the nice features that you have with mobile photography and Lightroom.